adrianbrink/lol_store/README.md

 #TODO
-- implement the matchlist endpoint and store each matchId in MatchUniqueQueue
-    - that are RANKED, 5v5 and in 2016

 - implement the match endpoint to get data for every game
     - add involved summoner ids to UniqueQueue
     - store the results in Postgres